tbensky/3dprinted-mask/README.md

 Ideally, you’d like to use some N95 material, but this is in short supply.
 If you have a mask made of N95, you can cut up the mask and get many uses out of the material itself (as an insert for this mask), instead of just one (one use per medical mask).

-If you do not have an N95 mask, vacuum cleaner bags work well for this, as outlined [here](https://smartairfilters.com/en/blog/best-materials-make-diy-face-mask-virus/) (see graphs) and [here](https://www.ncbi.nlm.nih.gov/pubmed/24229526).
+If you do not have an N95 mask, vacuum cleaner bags will work for this, as outlined [here](https://smartairfilters.com/en/blog/best-materials-make-diy-face-mask-virus/) (see graphs) and [here](https://www.ncbi.nlm.nih.gov/pubmed/24229526).
 You can start with common bags like this one, which claims to filter down to 2 micrometers.

 <p align="center">
    <img src="https://github.com/tbensky/3dprinted-mask/blob/master/kenmore.JPG">